andrew/ultimate-awesome/README.md

 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
 - [Awesome-AutoDL](https://github.com/D-X-Y/Awesome-AutoDL) - Automated Deep Learning: Neural Architecture Search Is Not the End (a curated list of AutoDL resources and an in-depth analysis).
 - [awesome-gan-for-medical-imaging](https://github.com/xinario/awesome-gan-for-medical-imaging) - Awesome GAN for Medical Imaging.
+- [awesome-free-apps](https://github.com/axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile.
 - [awesome-functional-python](https://github.com/sfermigier/awesome-functional-python) - A curated list of awesome things related to functional programming in Python.
 - [awesome-software-architecture](https://github.com/simskij/awesome-software-architecture) - A curated list of resources on software architecture.
 - [Awesome-Domain-LLM](https://github.com/luban-agi/Awesome-Domain-LLM) - 收集和梳理垂直领域的开源模型、数据集及评测基准。.